before80/go_docs/content/stdLib/crypto/elliptic.md

 Unmarshal converts a point, serialized by Marshal, into an x, y pair.
 It is an error if the point is not in uncompressed form, is not on the curve, or is the point at infinity.
 On error, x = nil.

-Note: for ECDH, use the crypto/ecdh package.
+Deprecated: for ECDH, use the crypto/ecdh package.
 This function accepts an encoding equivalent to that of the NewPublicKey methods in crypto/ecdh.

-#### func UnmarshalCompressed  <- go1.15
+### func UnmarshalCompressed  <- go1.15

 ``` go
 func UnmarshalCompressed(curve Curve, data []byte) (x, y *big.Int)